-This event is co-sponsored by the Chippewa Falls Public Library.
+This event is co-sponsored by the Friends of the Chippewa Falls Public Library.

 Heather’s hopeful book introduces us to an interdisciplinary force of people from all over the world working to change the fate of pollinators and to make the world a healthier place for humans too.